 class SRE implements interface DevOps

 SRE and DevOps don’t compete with each other.
 SRE is the name Google chose to define the way they do DevOps before the term DevOps was coined.
-There are slight differences, but as it happens when a class implements an abstract class, the implementation might choose to overwrite or extend the base functionality.
+There are slight differences, but when a class implements an abstract class, the implementation might choose to overwrite or extend the base functionality.

 I’d say the main difference is that DevOps is a culture that broadly defines a way of doing things.
 Maybe that’s why there are too many definitions of DevOps and many case studies from companies of different sizes and industries.
 By contrast, SRE has an opinionated way of doing things, but that’s because it was born when Google published their explanation of how they run systems in production.